Don’t leave a mess,

 I wish I’d helped her get sorted then.
 Now, I’m making sure my own wishes are written down—so my loved ones get a roadmap, not a struggle.

-The near miss
+Mike's near miss

 A hard lesson